 Ever thought how category and search ranking affects your app’s conversion rate?
 Taking into consideration that about 65% of downloads are the result of a search in the App Store, the most successful mobile marketers never disregard the optimization of their apps for competitive surrounding.

-If you aim at winning search in the App Store, a consistent mobile A/B testing strategy is a must.
+If you aim to improve App Store search ranking, a consistent mobile A/B testing strategy is a must.
 Search and category split tests should become an integral part of such strategy and today we’ll discuss how to run this kind of A/B experiments to guarantee the best possible results.

 A/B Testing Category and Search in App Store

-The majority of ASO hackers in big companies use product page A/B testing on a regular basis.
+The majority of ASO hackers in big companies use App Store A/B testing for their product pages on a regular basis.
 Indeed, the experiments in the context of app’s product page should be your top priority if you rely on paid traffic skipping search in the App Store.